drlukeparry/pyslm/README.rst

 **Visualisation:**

 The laser scan vectors can be visualised using ``Matplotlib``.
-The order of the scan vectors can be shown to aid development of the scan strategies.
+The order of the scan vectors can be shown to aid development of the scan strategies, but additional information such length, laser parameter information associated with each scan vector can be shown.

-* Scan vector plots
+* Scan vector plots (including underlying BuildStyle information and properties)
 * Exposure point visualisation
-* Exposure map generation
+* Exposure (effective heat) map generation
 * Overhang visualisation

 **Analysis:**
-* Build time estimation tools (based on scan strategy)
+* Build time estimation tools (based on scan strategy and geometry)

 **Export to Machine Files:**